 The south west is famed for its dramatic coastline, with its long sandy beaches, stunning cliff-top views and glorious coastal walks.

 If you love holidays by the sea then this is definitely the destination for you!
 Whether you want to build the perfect sandcastle, catch some waves on your board or simply lie back and soak up the summer sun, there’s a beach nearby that’s right for you!
-But, if you’re planning to stay at our South Devon holiday park then which one should you choose?
+But, if you’re planning to stay at our Torbay holiday park then which one should you choose?
 Read our guide to the best beaches in Devon, below, and take your pick!

 The best beaches in Devon – our favourites…